jonas-pietzsch/optimize-zwift-workout-xp/README.md

 **How?** This tool modifies Zwift workout files (.zwo) so that they leverage several [XP hacking approaches](https://zwiftinsider.com/xp-for-cycling-workouts/).
 It will not change its intensity, duration or resulting workload!

+## Web UI

+Visit [jonas.verhoelen.de/optimize-zwift-workout-xp/](https://jonas.verhoelen.de/optimize-zwift-workout-xp/) to use this tool through your browser!

 ## Command line interface

 The CLI can optimize single .zwo files.
 To use it, follow these steps: